DecalFree/ComputerInterface/README.md

+## This project has been archived due to AA hating on ComputerInterface and combining the shiity in-game monitor with other meshes.
+Fuck you AA.

 # Computer Interface

 Computer Interface is a library for Gorilla Tag which replaces the base computer with a custom computer, and allows developers to add functionality to it.